tj-hutchinson/Furever_Home/README.md

 I WANT a easy to use, nice looking website for my business SO THAT potential adoptees can browse available animals and get in contact with sellers directly and safely

+Landing page:
+Log in or sign up

+Log in:
+Email and password

+Sign up:
+Name
+Email
+Password
+Captcha possibly??

+Once signed in user can view all posts and sort by:
+-Location
+-Animal type

+Users can Post new offers:
+-Species of animal
+-Age
+-Gender
+-Description
+-Vaccine information
+-Description of animal
+-Location
+-Adoption fees (if applicable)

 Pet adoption website
 -allow users to create an account
 -allow posting of new animal up for adoption